 Got a bunch of crumpled and unreadable tags passing through your baggage handling system that are slowing down your processing and causing bottlenecks?
 It’s a common irritant to airports, particularly those large hubs dealing with high numbers of transfer baggage.

 Although significant progress has been made by the industry in reducing the number of mishandled bags, there’s still much work to be done on optimising subprocesses within baggage handling to further reduce the numbers.

 One of the most common causes of mishandled bags is unreadable bag tags.
 Video Coding System (VCS) technology, however, gives airports a fast and easily implemented solution.
 VCS can really improve an airport’s optimisation of its encoding process.

-Approximately 2-3% of bag tags are unreadable.
-Lessening this number is pivotal for an airport to achieve real improvement in its BHS capacity and workflow.
+Approximately 2-3 percent of bag tags are unreadable.
+Reducing this number is pivotal for an airport to achieve real improvement in its BHS capacity and workflow.

-Customary BHS systems resolve the issue by diverting bags with a no-read tag to a Manual Encoding Station (MES), where an operator manually enters the bag source message information before re-inducting the bag onto the BHS.
+Customary BHS systems resolve the issue by diverting bags with a 'no read' tag to a Manual Encoding Station (MES), where an operator manually enters the bag source message information before re-inducting the bag onto the BHS.
 But this process means that each manually-encoded bag touches the sorter twice, introducing delays and potential short-shipments as well as having a direct impact on overall sorter capacity.
-On top of that, the process typically requires 2 or 3 staff manning the MES in larger hub airports.
+On top of that, the process typically requires two or three staff manning the MES in larger hub airports.